MEFO

 MEFO (Metallurgische Forschungsgesellschaft m.b.H., lit.
 'Society for Metallurgical Research LLC') was a dummy company set up by the Nazi German government to finance the German re-armament effort in the years prior to World War II.

 Origins

 This dummy company was set up in May 1933, just after appointment of Hjalmar Schacht as Reichsbank President in March 1933, as a front for purchases from four German armament manufacturers, Krupp, Siemens, Gutehoffnungshütte, and Rheinmetall.
 The four were persuaded to put up the initial share capital of 250,000 Reichsmarks.
-The German government was not openly involved in any way; on paper, MEFO was entirely a private company, in reality, the company had two directors, one appointed by the Reich Ministry of Defence and the other by the Reichsbank.
+The German government was not openly involved; formally, MEFO was a private company, but in practice it was controlled through two directors, one appointed by the Reich Ministry of Defence and the other by the Reichsbank.